GBSVM: Granular-ball Support Vector Machine: Abstract

 \section{Abstract}

-GBSVM (Granular-ball Support Vector Machine) is an important attempt to use the coarse granularity of a granular-ball as the input to construct a classifier instead of a data point.
-It is the first classifier whose input contains no points, i.e., $x_i$, in the history of machine learning.
-However, on the one hand, its dual model is not derived, and the algorithm has not been implemented and can not be applied.
-On the other hand, there are some errors in its existing model.
-To address these problems, this paper has fixed the errors of the original model of GBSVM, and derived its dual model.
-Furthermore, an algorithm is designed using particle swarm optimization algorithm to solve the dual model.
+GBSVM (Granular-ball Support Vector Machine) is a significant attempt to construct a classifier using the coarse-to-fine granularity of a granular-ball as input, rather than a single data point.
+It is the first classifier whose input contains no points.
+However, the existing model has some errors, and its dual model has not been derived.
+As a result, the current algorithm cannot be implemented or applied.
+To address these problems, this paper has fixed the errors of the original model of the existing GBSVM, and derived its dual model.
+Furthermore, a particle swarm optimization algorithm is designed to solve the dual model.
+The sequential minimal optimization algorithm is also carefully designed to solve the dual model.
+The solution is faster and more stable than the particle swarm optimization based version.
 The experimental results on the UCI benchmark datasets demonstrate that GBSVM has good robustness and efficiency.
+All codes have been released in the open source library at http://www.cquptshuyinxia.com/GBSVM.html or https://github.com/syxiaa/GBSVM.